ENGINEER-RC/eeonline/README.md

  - No user should be tracked, hence we don't use cookies.
  - Least 3rd part party javascripts must be use, only from trusted vendors. ( e.g google translate )
  - Any links that are added to the website must not contain redirects.
- - Any download links added to the website must not be uploaded on servers which ask you to view ads or pay to download.
+ - Any link to downloads added on the website must not be uploaded on servers which ask you to view ads or pay to download.

 ***
 ## Documentation
 #### Prerequisites
->Unpak all the contents of the /eeonline into the root folder of Apache-PHP based client.
+>Unpack all the contents of the /eeonline into the root folder of Apache-PHP based client.

 >Use [Xampp](https://www.apachefriends.org) for people Running on Windows OS.